 Sysadmin 2.0.
 Critical skills for the systems administrator of the future are operations automation tools like Chef, Puppet and the like.
 Implementing monitoring systems appropriate for elastic, highly-scaled, geographically distributed applications is another Sysadmin 2.0 skill in high demand.

 Capacity planners.
-In a world of explosive growth, application elasticity and unforeseen demand (aka resource self-service), capacity planning moves out from a leisurely backwater to a vital organisation capability.
-Understanding and forecasting capacity based on one's own organisation as well as industry patterns based on other cloud-oriented organisations will be a skill in short supply.
+In a world of explosive growth, application elasticity and unforeseen demand (aka resource self-service), capacity planning moves out from a leisurely backwater to a vital organization capability.
+Understanding and forecasting capacity based on one's own organization as well as industry patterns based on other cloud-oriented organizations will be a skill in short supply.

 Financial analysts.
 The move away from quasi-monopoly, coarse-grained transfer pricing to competitive, fine-grained open market pricing associated with applications that can be migrated from one operating environment to another will require much more sophisticated financial analysis.
 Just as the world has many manufacturing financial analysts, we will soon have many information technology financial analysts.

 In summary, evaluating employment patterns based on reduced need for manual skills with an assumption of a fixed pie of overall demand fails to grasp the coming boom in IT employment.
 The job titles and skills may be different, but the numbers will be far larger.
 Anyone who predicts a future of IT ghost towns hasn't really examined the real implications of cloud computing.

 Bernard Golden is CEO of consulting firm HyperStratus, which specializes in virtualization, cloud computing and related issues.
 He is also the author of "Virtualization for Dummies," the best-selling book on virtualization to date.

 - Cloud computing's real creative destruction may be the IT workforce : ZDNet